ricardo-pedro-umain/pythia/project.md

 - `OPENAI_API_KEY` — for GPT-4o
 - `TAVILY_API_KEY` — for web search

-Both are validated lazily via a Proxy in `src/lib/env.ts`.
-Missing keys throw a descriptive error at first use rather than at build time, so `next build` still runs on a machine without secrets.
+`TAVILY_API_KEY` is validated lazily via a Proxy in `src/lib/env.ts` — missing keys throw a descriptive error at first use rather than at build time, so `next build` still runs on a machine without secrets.

+`OPENAI_API_KEY` is validated directly in `src/mastra/index.ts` with a plain `process.env` check at module load time.
+Mastra reads this key internally when it initialises the OpenAI provider — Pythia's own code never passes it explicitly — so it lives outside `env.ts`, next to the thing that needs it.

 ---